KupynOrest/DeblurGAN/README.md

 Download dataset for Object Detection benchmark from [Google Drive](https://drive.google.com/file/d/1CPMBmRj-jBDO2ax4CxkBs9iczIFrs8VA/view?usp=sharing)

 ## Note: The repository is still being structured, the links to the data, weights and also instructions would be updated soon
+### The code used to create the paper contains a bug in PSNR calculation so real results are slightly lower.

 ## Citation